 SCR is new for many – and it provides a number of advantages and benefits.
 Here’s the 411 on DEF and SCR.

-With the introduction of D Series excavators, CASE has further established itself as the leader in implementing Selective Catalytic Reduction (SCR) technology into its equipment.
-Six major product lines – excavators, dozers, wheel loaders, backhoes, skid steers and compact track loaders – now feature SCR as a solution for meeting Tier 4 Final emissions standards.
+CASE was the first, and continues to be a leader, in implementing Selective Catalytic Reduction (SCR) technology into heavy earthmoving equipment.
+Six major product lines – excavators, dozers, wheel loaders, backhoes, skid steers and compact track loaders – all feature SCR as a solution for meeting Tier 4 Final emissions standards.